 Banco de M√©xico-FIDERH¬†is a federal trust managed by the Central Banco de M√©xico that offers affordable low-interest loans to Mexican students for graduate studies either in Mexico or abroad.
 The Jones Graduate School of Business (JGSB) participates in a collaboration agreement with FIDERH.
-If (1) a Full Time MBA applicant is awarded an admissions scholarship and (2) is approved for funding by FIDERH, the JGSB guarantees that the admissions scholarship award will be a minimum of 25% of tuition.
+If (1) an¬†applicant is awarded an admissions scholarship and (2) is approved for funding by FIDERH, the JGSB guarantees that the admissions scholarship award will be a minimum of 25% of tuition.

 CONACYT¬†is a member of Mexico‚Äôs department of education and offers scholarship and stipend opportunities to Mexican nationals seeking to study abroad.

 FUNED¬†is a non-profit private organization which offers Mexican nationals low-interest loan funding.
 The Jones Graduate School of Business (JGSB) participates in a collaboration agreement with FUNED.
-If (1) a Full Time MBA applicant is awarded an admissions scholarship and (2) is approved for funding by FUNED, the JGSB guarantees that the admissions scholarship award will be a minimum of 25% of tuition.
+If (1) an applicant is awarded an admissions scholarship and (2) is approved for funding by FUNED, the JGSB guarantees that the admissions scholarship award will be a minimum of 25% of tuition.

 Global Student Loan Corporation is a third-party loan facilitator that assists in providing educational loans to citizens of India.

 The Leo S. Rowe Pan American Fund grants interest-free educational loans to students, from Latin American and Caribbean OAS member countries, to help them finance their higher education studies in the United States.

 Prodigy Finance offers no co-signer loans to students studying at a select number of US MBA programs.
 Rice University MAcc is an approved participant.